 That’s all for this update.
 I hope that you continue to find the Hosting WordPress Yourself series useful.

 If you’re a fan of this series, you might be interested in something we’re working on that makes all of this a lot simpler.
-We’re calling it SpinupWP.
-Leave your email on this page if you want to be among the first to hear about it.
+We’re calling it SpinupWP, check it out here.

 How do you host WordPress?
 Has anything changed over the last 12 months?
 Let us know in the comments below.